Geometry of curves passing through Whitney umbrella

-\begin{thm} the curve through Whitney umbrella approximates a contour line of projection of Whitney umbrella by the vector $\mathbf{b}(0)$ at the origin if and only if $C=0$. \end{thm} \begin{proof} $W$ and $c_w$ are given by \eqref{normalWU} and \eqref{c_2m}.
-By \eqref{defn}, we can take a unit normal vector $\mathbf{n} (x)$.
-If $W \circ c_w$ is a contour line of projection of $W$ by the vector $\mathbf{b}(0)$, it holds that
+\begin{thm} The curve $\gamma$ is {an} $m$-approximational contour generator of $W$ by the direction $\bm{b}(0)$ if and only if $C=0$. \end{thm} \begin{proof} $W$ and $c_w$ are given by \eqref{normalWU} and \eqref{c_2m}.
+By \eqref{defn}, we can take a unit normal vector $\bm{n} (x)$.
+If $W \circ c_w$ is a contour generator of $W$ by the direction $\bm{b}(0)$, then it holds that

 Then we obtain that